agathanon/api-playground/README.md

 ```

 Requests with random faults will be served at http://localhost:18080.
 The API
-is accessible without Toxiproxy at http://localhost:3000, but will stil throw
+is accessible without Toxiproxy at http://localhost:3000, but will still throw
 some bad response codes at random.

 ## Routes